-The Centre for Climate Engagement plays a unique role in bringing leading academic research to a targeted audience of chairs and non-executive directors to accelerate climate leadership on boards in the private and public sectors.
+The Centre for Climate Engagement plays a unique role in bringing leading academic research and expert practitioner insights to board directors, lawyers and policymakers, accelerating climate leadership across the private and public sectors.

-The Centre is uniquely placed to develop insights drawing on academic expertise from across the University of Cambridge and the wider research community, together with independent expertise from the business sector.
+We draw on academic expertise from the University of Cambridge and the wider research community, alongside independent insights from business leaders and legal professionals, to inform governance and policy decisions.

 Our Story